grey-cat-1908/website/README.md

 **CLOUDFLARE CREATE A DEFAULT 404 PAGE PLEASE**

+## About HTML minification

+The build script has some issues with indentation and code beautification.
+I'm too lazy to fix them, so I decided to minify the rendered HTML instead.

+I'm using [this excellent tool](https://github.com/wilsonzlin/minify-html) to minify rendered HTML.

 ## A little historical note

 Previously, I didn't want to simplify the site that much, and there are a lot more pages and material here.
 You can see the old version [here](https://41ecb9be.arbuzicu.pages.dev/).